 Once a week we also do an indoor circuit.
 We have chosen 8 exercises that we go through just once each.
 Each of those exercises we complete for one minute – we complete as many reps as we can for the one minute followed immediately by 30 seconds of rest.
 We are strict about the rest period.
 The exercises that we have chosen are ( and in this order) 1.
 Dips 2.
 Pull-ups 3.
 Hanging crunches 4.
 Hanging lat pull-ups 5.
 Shoulder flys with 15 lbs 6.
 Shoulder shrugs with 80 lbs 7.
-Plank for 2 minutes and followed immediately with no rest 100 push-ups.
+Plank for 2 minutes and followed immediately with no rest 110 push-ups.
 We started out with 3 exercises years ago and have built on over the years.
-On a personally level I find I can only do this work-out about once a week – it is totally exausting!
+On a personally level I find I can only do this work-out about once a week – it is totally exhausting!
 My numbers ( if you are interested ) are 1.
 Dips- 41 – 45 2.
-Pull-ups 32 – 35 3.
-Hanging Crunches 35 4.
-Hanging lat pulls – 20- 25 ( my weakest event) 5.
-Flys -25 -30 6.
+Pull-ups – 35 3.
+Hanging Crunches 35 – 40 4.
+Hanging lat pulls – 20- 25 ( my weakest exercise) 5.
+Flys 30 – 35 6.
 Shoulder shrugs- I don’t count just work through one complete minute.
-7.complete the 2 minutes of plank followed by the 100 push-ups ( the last 5 – 10 are brutal) .
+7. Complete the 2 plus ( depends on the day how far past 2 minutes that we go ) minutes of plank followed immediately by the 110 push-ups as I am already in push-up position there is no 30 seconds rest between plank and the push-ups. ( the last 5 – 10 are brutal) .
 I would suggest selecting 3 exercises to start at maybe 20 – 30 seconds dependent on your fitness level.
 The rest period should also be tailored to your fitness level.
 Please note: I FIND THIS IS A VERY CHALLENGING WORK-OUT AND I AM NOT RECOMMENDING THIS EXACT WORKOUT TO ANYONE – JUST A SIMILAR FORMAT ON A LEVEL THAT MEET YOUR FITNESS GOALS.
+When you go to complete failure for each exercise there are serious hormonal changes and adaptions that occur.
+Growth hormone is released , free blood testosterone levels go up, epinephrine release increases resulting in increased fat utilization for energy and it encourages insulin sensitivity to go up resulting in less fat deposits.
+I have also read that because your body is in a state of stress throughout the protocol adrenaline release is also increased significantly.
 My son and I are into using our own body weight as much as possible .
-It helps to have a partner to work out with – what the vikings used to call a ” Shield Mate” – time goes more quickly and you are more motivated.
+It helps to have a partner to work out with – what the vikings used to call a ” Shield Mate” – time goes more quickly and you are more motivated by laughing at each other – sorry I mean encouraging each other.
 Comments and any suggestions are welcome at anytime especially if you have found something that works for you and that you would like to share.
 WISHING YOU GOOD KICKS – RODGER KNIGHT – OWNER OF KICKBIKE ONTARIO.LTD AND PRESIDENT OF THE CANADIAN FOOTBIKE ASSOCIATION.